-McKinsey conducted a survey which proved that 70% of buying experiences depend on the treatment of the customers.
+McKinsey conducted a survey that proved that 70% of buying experiences depend on the treatment of the customers.
 Customer service is of prime importance.
-If you do not satisfy your customers with their queries, it won’t take much time for them to switch to someone else.
-Make sure that you offer all the help and the customers leave with smiles on their face.
+If you do not satisfy your customers with their queries, switching to someone else won’t take much time.
+Make sure that you offer all the help, and the customers leave with smiles on their faces.
 An online customer service portal would also answer most of the questions raised by your clients.

-It’s time to be creative, technology friendly and utilize the right channels for promoting your website.
-If you do all the right things, in spite of tough competition, you will see a rise in the number of your website visitors and customers.
+It’s time to be creative, technology-friendly, and utilize the right channels for promoting your website.
+If you do all the right things, despite tough competition, you will see a rise in the number of your website visitors and customers.
 Now that you know what features you need to include on your website, it’s time to get going.
 Keep shining!

-Mr. Maulik Shah is the founder & CEO of Biztech IT Consultancy Pvt Ltd., one of the leading web design and Development Companies in India.
+Mr. Maulik Shah is the founder & CEO of Biztech IT Consultancy Pvt Ltd., one of India’s leading web design and development companies.
 He also runs Biztech Blog, where he shares insights from the world of eCommerce and other web-based technologies.